 It is estimated that almost one in five traders globally find crypto exchange platforms’ interfaces inconvenient.
 So making your stock trading system design as straightforward as possible could serve as a powerful magnet for attracting users.

 The more user-friendly your design is, the more time users will spend trading.
 Regardless of your monetization plan, stock trading businesses all benefit from customers investing more.

 Now let’s run over the features you’ll need to include.

-Take your cue from industry leaders.
+During the stock trading app development, take your cue from industry leaders.
 Here’s the must-have functionality:

 The sign-up/login screen needs to combine simplicity with data security.
 Stock trading apps deal with finances; users will fill in their names, addresses, social security numbers, and credit card credentials.
 All this sensitive data must be protected and encrypted.
 At the same time, if the authorization process is too long or hard to navigate, you risk losing potential customers.
 Make it safe and simple.